Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 - Biology of the virus in human skin cells from the NCBI

 - The link between Zika virus and other diseases from the ScienceDaily news service

-- Zika virus disease in 2018 from PBS
+- Zika virus epidemiology update from WHO

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Questions & Answers

 © 2016 Linda Crampton